 About Me Part 2

-So, I am spending 2 weeks in Costa Rica, living in South Africa for 3 months, camping in Namibia, Botswana, and Zambia for 20 days, building huts in remote Zambian village, then heading to Madagascar for a month to work with forest conservation, living and working in a refugee camp for a month in Greece before I travel Europe a bit (Italy, Germany, Romania- who knows!).
-My journey will finish up in the West Bank, Palestine where I will be living in a refugee camp and teaching yoga.
-Truly, I have no idea where I will end up at the end of this year, but it will be determined by what Masters in Public Health program I get accepted into this fall.
-More reasons to follow my blog as I explore the world and write about me experiences, refugees, poverty, humanity, and life.
+So, I am spending 2 weeks in Costa Rica, living in South Africa for 3 months, camping in Namibia, Botswana, Zimbabwe, and Zambia for about a month, then heading to Madagascar for a month to work with forest conservation, living and working in a refugee camp for a month in Greece before I travel Europe a bit (Italy, Germany, Hungary, Austria -who knows!).
+My plans could change, and truly, I have no idea where I will end up at the end of this year, but it will be determined by what Masters in Public Health program I get accepted into this fall.
+More reasons to follow my blog as I explore the world and write about my experiences!